 Our current organist

-Kevin P. Monteith is our current organist, and he has been with us since 1995.
+Kevin P. Monteith is our organist and has provided us with music since 1995.

 Great